hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/Redirects.md

 ```

 To make it faster you can also use `-NoShaderCompile -ProjectOnly`.
-To fix asset redirectors you can add `-fixupredirects` or use the content browser asset action.
+If using git you can also add `-IgnoreChangelist`.